RouleThomas/Akizu_Lab/001_EZH1_project/016__integration_PSC_V1/labnote.md

 - *NOTE: **Local Maxima** = value is higher than its neighboring points.
 In the context of your CUT&RUN data (or other genomic data), local maxima refer to genomic positions where the signal intensity (e.g., read depth or coverage in the bedGraph file) is greater than the signal in the surrounding regions.*
 - *NOTE: **Percentile 99** = signal level that is greater than 99% of all other signal values in the dataset.*
 - *NOTE: in `norm_*_v2.py` I tested `scaling_factor = percentile_value / reference_value` instead of `scaling_factor = reference_value / percentile_value` and it is not good!! **V2 is NOT GOOD***
+- *NOTE:SF obtained from unique 1bp and unique 50bp are very different!*

 Convert normalized bedGraph back to bigwig